-- 1. In the main menu, go to Users & roles $\rightarrow$ Roles. - 2.
+- 1. In the main menu, go to USERS & ROLES \rightarrow Roles. - 2.
 Click Add. - 3.
 In the New role name window that opens, enter the name of the new role. - 4.
-Click OK to apply the changes. - 5.
-In the role properties window that opens, change the settings of the role: - On the General tab, edit the role name.
-You cannot edit the name of a predefined role. - On the Settings tab, edit the role scope and policies and profiles associated with the role. - On the Access rights tab, edit the rights for access to Kaspersky applications.
+Click OK to apply the changes.

+5. In the role properties window that opens, change the settings of the role:

+- On the General tab, edit the role name.
+You cannot edit the name of a predefined role. - On the Settings tab, edit the role scope and policies and profiles associated with the role. - On the Access rights tab, edit the rights for access to Kaspersky applications. - 6.
+Click Save to save the changes.